5GSEC/5G-Spector/README.md

 ## Source Code Dependencies

-5G-Spector is dependent on the following two source code repositories:
+5G-Spector is dependent on the following source code repositories:

 ### Security-Enhanced OAI RAN